 - 8 to 10 fresh basil leaves, torn into small pieces Add to list

-- Tabasco sauce or salsa for topping Add to list
+- Hot sauce or salsa, for topping (optional) Add to list

 To make oven-dried tomatoes: Slice tomatoes in half, lengthwise.
 Place face-down on a parchment-lined, heavy-duty baking pan and bake at 175°F or at the lowest setting for your oven, for at least 6 hours, but overnight if possible.
 Leave oven door ajar if cooking overnight.
 Sundried tomatoes can be substituted, but won't carry the day, as your own freshly done tomatoes will.

 If you don't make the oven-dried tomatoes, you're missing out — big time!
 But, in the meantime, soak a few sundried tomatoes in hot water, drain and coarsely chop.

 Recipe by, former PCC staff